Emil-Kalantaryan/Word-to-PDF-Converter/README.md

 # Word-to-PDF-Converter
-Word to PDF Converter with Powershell Script
+Word to PDF Converter with a Powershell Script